 Feel free to use this information, but please credit the North Dakota Department of Environmental Quality.
+The Division of Waste Management employs approximately 32 staff in the following programs:

 Hazardous Waste Program (including Brownfields and PCBs)

 The Hazardous Waste Program provides for the comprehensive regulation of hazardous waste from "cradle-to-grave" to protect public health, safety and welfare, and to enhance the state's environment.
 The program regulates the generation, treatment, recycling, storage, transportation and disposal of hazardous waste and used oil through permitting and inspection activities.